Full title A Streetcar Named Desire

 Symbols Shadows and cries; the Varsouviana polka; “It’s Only a Paper Moon”; meat

-foreshadowing In Scene Ten, Williams takes a brief detour away from events in the Kowalski household to show a street scene involving a prostitute, her male admirer, and a Negro woman.
-The man follows the prostitute solicitously, there is a struggle offstage, and then the Negro woman runs away with the prostitute’s handbag.
+Foreshadowing In Scene Ten, Williams takes a brief detour away from events in the Kowalski household to show a street scene involving a prostitute, her male admirer, and a Black woman.
+The man follows the prostitute solicitously, there is a struggle offstage, and then the Black woman runs away with the prostitute’s handbag.
 This scene foreshadows Stanley’s rape of Blanche, which occurs offstage at the scene’s end.
 Stanley’s raiding of Blanche’s trunk in Scene Two also foreshadows the rape.